-If you’re one of the many men noticing hair loss, the good news is that there are some scientifically backed, FDA-approved treatments available.
-The treatments do not offer any magical fixes, but if your hair loss is due to male pattern baldness, they can help you stop hair loss, preserve the hair you still have and even regrow hair you thought was gone for good.
+If you’re one of the many men suffering from hair loss, you’ll be glad to know that there are some scientifically backed, FDA-approved treatments available.
+These treatments do not offer magical fixes, but if your hair loss is due to male pattern baldness, they can effectively stop hair loss, preserve the hair you still have, and even regrow hair you thought was gone for good.

 So is Keeps right for you?
-We’ve tested their service and products, so read on to find out!
+We’ve tested their service and products with plenty of specifics below.

-- Affordable – The total cost is less than half the cost of buying at a traditional pharmacy.
+- Less than half the cost of buying at a traditional pharmacy

-Keeps gives men a convenient and discreet pathway to get proven treatments for male pattern hair loss.
-You don’t even have to leave the couch.
-EXCLUSIVE: 50% off your first order!
+Keeps gives men a convenient and discreet pathway to proven treatments for male pattern hair loss.
+Get 50% off your first 3 months!

 - How Keeps works

 - What makes an ideal candidate for Keeps?

 - How to get started with Keeps

 - Finasteride from Keeps

 - Minoxidil + finasteride for generalized hair thinning or loss